Online Adversarial Knowledge Distillation for Graph Neural Networks: Method

 \subsection{Global Knowledge Distillation}

-Given the embedding $h^{m}_{i}$ of node $v_{i}$ learned by the $m$-th GNN generator, we use the graph convolutional layer $\Theta$ and softamax function to transform the representation into the logits $z^{m}_{i}$, which is computed as:
+Given the embedding $\bm{h}^{m}_{i}$ of node $v_{i}$ learned by the $m$-th GNN generator, we use the graph convolutional layer $\Theta$ and softmax function to transform the representation into the logits $\bm{z}^{m}_{i}$, which is computed as:

-where $z^{mk}_{i}$ is the probability of node $v_{i}$ in class $k$ predicted by $m$-th student model, $\mathcal{T}$ is the temperature.Note that $\mathcal{T}$ is greater than 1 and we set $\mathcal{T}=3.0$ for all the experiments in this paper.
+where $z^{mk}_{i}$ is the probability of node $v_{i}$ in class $k$ predicted by $m$-th student model, $\mathcal{T}$ is the temperature.
+Note that $\mathcal{T}$ is greater than 1 and we set $\mathcal{T}=3.0$ for all the experiments in this paper.

-In the global knowledge distillation, for the $m$-th student, the average of predictions from remaining $M-1$ student models serves as a global guidance for training, which is formulated as:
+Note that network parameters of $M$ students are initialized differently, thus their logits are different during the training process.
+For the $m$-th student GNN, the remaining M-1 different students can act as an "ensemble" teacher, which is generally more effective than single model.
+We verify this point in Section \ref{subsection:benefit of mutual learning}.
+Therefore, In the global knowledge distillation, for the $m$-th student GNN model, we formulate the global knowledge of this "ensemble" teacher by averaging their logits $\bm{z}_i^j$ as:

 We use the KL divergence between these two softened class distribution as the global knowledge distillation loss: